 You’ll need to collaborate with marketing teams, clients, and other creatives, so you’ll benefit from world-class communication skills in English at least.

-The more Spanish you speak, the more opportunities will find you.
+The more Spanish you speak, the more opportunities you will find.

 Graphic Designer Salaries